PantherFlow (Beta)

 Example: panther_logs.public.aws_alb | where p_event_time > time.ago(1d)

-Learn more about what time functions are available.
+Learn more about available time functions here.

-Use p_any fields
+Use p_any

 fields are stored in optimized columns.
 It's recommended to query p_any